|

 For instance, iPhones generally take very high quality panoramic images, with an amazing number of pixels per inch.
 However, their standard, non-panoramic images are sometimes not as packed with pixels.
 One of the first items to check when taking photos is the settings on your camera.
 Cameras often arrive with a selection of pixel settings from high resolution down to low resolution.
 The reasoning behind this is simple.
 If you plan to post your images on social image sites such as Instagram or Facebook, then a large number of pixels is not required.

-Things to check before using a new device: When you purchase a new camera or phone that you intend to use for photography, it is always a good idea to check the resolution settings.
+When you purchase a new camera or phone that you intend to use for photography, it is always a good idea to check the resolution settings.
 Most cameras will let you set your images to a higher quality.
 Factory default settings tend to conserve storage space so that you can take the maximum number of images.
-However, if you may wish to create high quality poster prints, Canvas prints or photo framing from your photography then its a good idea to set the resolution as high as possible.
-Its better to be safe then sorry!
+However, if you may wish to create high quality poster prints, Canvas prints or photo framing from your photography then it's a good idea to set the resolution as high as possible.
+It's better to be safe than sorry!
 You can always delete undesirable images or transfer photos onto your pc.

 There are two basic things which become compromised; colour and the quality of the pixels.
 By reducing the number of colours contained within an image, there is much less data to be kept.
 For instance a black and white image containing the same number of pixels as a colour image will require about 25% of the data.
 This affect may not be noticeable when viewed on a screen but is very evident when printed.